Expression of forms in evolution.

-In my industrial design work I generally follow the concept of form follows function but in my clay work it’s reversed, form comes before function even though most of my clay work is functional.
-I like to embellish on the form and let the form speak to me.
+In my industrial design work I generally follow the concept of form follows function but in my clay work it’s reversed, form comes before function even though much of my clay work is functional.
+I like to embellish the form and let the form speak to me.
 As a medium clay provides me that opportunity, I create vessels, objects and teapots that embody a dynamic, visual tension that expresses an intensely personal vision.
-The goal I set for myself is that my ceramic art work communicates a sense of feeling; whether it’s exuberance, peace or intrigue.
+The goal I set for myself is that my ceramic art work communicates a sense of feeling; whether it’s exuberance, peace or intrigue and that it points to its next evolution.
 Evoking an emotional response from the viewer means I’ve achieved success.

 As an artist I’ve created the pieces that are shown on this website.
 As principal of my industrial design firm, Gordon Randall Perry Design, my designs and viewpoints have appeared in the books: American Design, Burridge Index, Gadgets, Marketing for the Small Design Firm, Mutant Materials in Contemporary Design, Power Packaging and Product Design 2, 4, 5 and 6, as well as in the publications Attenzione, Bon Appetit, Contract, Dentaltown, Digital Arts, Family Fun, Gourmet Today, HFD, ID, Interior Design, Interiors, Metropolitan Home, Modern Office Technology, Packaging Digest, PC Magazine, PC Week, PC World, Plastics Design Forum, R&D Magazine, Sports Merchandiser, Newsweek, The Chicago Tribune, Today’s Office, Tools and Wireless Week.
 I served as editorial consultant to Interiors magazine for an issue featuring office automation and was a guest designer on the TV program ‘Invention hunters’ and as an expert on the TV program ‘All American Makers’.